Is your Business Insolvent? How to establish your objectives in such circumstances?

 Not letting creditors and customers down

-Again perfectly reasonable and achievable, sometimes a pragmatic approach to this is closure.
-CVL, Receivership.
+Again, perfectly reasonable and achievable, sometimes a pragmatic approach to this is closure.
+CVL, Administration.
 However once again if the company is viable think about the rescue options.

 Not letting people down